matiasleoni/diamonds-assignment/README.md

 ### Challenge 1

 In `challenge1` folder the jupyter notebook `main.ipynb` can be found addressing the challenge.
 It runs in a virtual environment with `requirements.txt` installed (one can alternatively run it in google colab by correctly pointing the text files the notebook reads).
+In the `figs` folder a plot is saved for future use.

 ### Challenge 2